 Yes and no. Using more training data usually improves the quality, but quantity is not everything.
 It is just as important to use relevant and consistent content for your training.
 Therefore, if you meet the minimum requirements in terms of volume, it is more important to use qualified data.
 It makes no sense to increase the training data set with unknown or unqualified content.
 In some cases, reducing the training data by removing obsolete content can even improve the quality.

 Yes, your all–important training data is safe.
 Each Globalese system is a dedicated, single–tenant system.
 The training data is only used to train your engines, run the translations, and improve the quality of your engine.
 We are not providing or selling your data to third parties, nor are we using your data to improve the engine of any other of our customers.

-These include the option for custom engines, AI–boosted engines, tag handling, and, last but not least, the price–to–quality ratio.
+These include the option for custom engines, AI–boosted engines, terminology support, custom prompts, tag handling, and, last but not least, the price–to–quality ratio.
 However, this is only our opinion.
 We highly recommend that you try a free trial so that you can judge for yourself.